almaiga/medical_reward/GRPO_FIX_IMPLEMENTATION_SUMMARY.md

 ## Key Takeaways

-1. **TokenizerWrapper is ESSENTIAL for Qwen models with GRPO** - Without it, you'll get garbage output 100% of the time
+1. **Tokenizer patching is ESSENTIAL for Qwen models with GRPO** - Without it, you'll get garbage output 100% of the time
 2. This is a **known bug in TRL's GRPO implementation**, not a problem with your code
-3. The fix is a clean workaround that doesn't require modifying TRL source code
+3. The fix uses monkey-patching to intercept `add_special_tokens=False` calls
+4. Monkey-patching is simpler than wrapping because it preserves the tokenizer's type for isinstance checks
-4. Qwen models are particularly affected due to their reliance on specific chat tokens and BOS tokens
+5. Qwen models are particularly affected due to their reliance on specific chat tokens and BOS tokens
-5. The "user" repetition is the chat template string being repeated without proper token framing
+6. The "user" repetition is the chat template string being repeated without proper token framing

 ## Next Steps